jrogeet/jrogeet/README.md

 ---

-I also want to start blogging... but I don't know what to blog, so...
+I also want to start blogging... but I don't know what to blog yet, so...
 #### Just take a look at my clusterfuck notes 🐱: https://jrogeet-notes.vercel.app/

 <div align="center">